Art042/Art042/README.md

 - 🔭 I’m currently working on data science
 - 🌱 I’m currently learning about automations on data science and data bases, deep learning
-- 📫 How to reach me: artur.tourinho17@gmail.com
+- 📫 How to reach me: artur.tourinho@acad.ifma.edu.br - https://www.linkedin.com/in/artur-tourinho-3997951b9/
 - ⚡ Fun fact: I'm also have a graduation in Social Science
 ----------------------------------------------------------------------------